A couple of cards and some flowers on a table.

 • hotel block adjustments

-whiteclover.io makes this actionable.
-Guest lists convert into seating templates.
+WhiteClover makes this actionable: create your account at app.whiteclover.io to turn guest data into seating templates and vendor exports.
 Dietary notes compile automatically for caterers.
 Plus-one confirmations update counts without manual edits.
 These features reduce stress in the final weeks and bring structure to the event.

 The RSVP process also provides clarity about the guest community itself.
 Some people decline because of travel or scheduling conflicts.
 Others accept with enthusiasm.
 The final list becomes a reflection of the relationships that surround the couple at this moment in their lives.
 The wedding becomes a gathering of those who chose to be present.

 Modern couples need more than static templates.
 They need a connected, real-time planning system.
-WhiteClover.io supports this by integrating:
+WhiteClover supports this by integrating:

 • digital invitations,